 Llafranc

 This former fishing village of white houses has a permanent population of just over 300 inhabitants, although this can increase to as many as 10,000 in the height of the tourist season.
-The nucleus of the town curves around the 340m beach and its promenade called Passeig de Cipsela.
-There are lots of bars, restaurants, ice cream parlors and shops and in summertime the bay is full of leisure boats at anchor.
-At the north end of the bay is a yacht club with a small marina, sheltered by the Sant Sebastià cape you (may) have just walked down from.
+The nucleus of the town curves around the 340m beach and its promenade, called Passeig de Cipsela.
+There are lots of bars, restaurants, ice cream parlors and shops, and in summertime, the bay is full of leisure boats at anchor.
+At the north end of the bay is a yacht club with a small marina, sheltered by the Sant Sebastià cape, which you (may) have just walked down from.

 Llafranc remained permanently inhabited until the Roman Empire declined and our old friends the Pirates of the Mediterranean started attacking Spanish coasts, and so, as elsewhere, the population moved inland leaving only a few stone huts used by fishermen who would still go to sea to earn a livelihood but who didn’t dare actually live on that sea.

-From Llafranc, continue south along the gorgeous Camino de Ronda for the final 1.5km to the last town on our walk, Calella de Palafrugell.
+From Llafranc, continue south along the gorgeous Camino de Ronda for the final 1.5km to Calella de Palafrugell, the last town on our walk.

 Calella de Palafrugell

-If you’re looking up this Calella on Maps, be sure to give it its full name: Calella de Palafrugell.
+If you’re looking up this Calella on Maps, give it its full name: Calella de Palafrugell.
 There’s another Calella further south on the Costa del Maresme, but we promise you that the one here in Palafrugell is much nicer!
-The southern version has a railway line running along its beach – which is pretty cool if you’re on the train but pretty awful if you’re in the town as the railway actually separates the town from its own beach.
+The southern version has a railway line running along its beach, which is pretty cool if you’re on the train but pretty awful if you’re in the town, as the railway separates the town from its own beach.
 Anyway, back to our Calella.
-By the way, if trying to pronounce the name don’t forget that the “ll” at the end makes a “y” sound so it should sound something like “CA-LAY-YA”.
+By the way, if trying to pronounce the name, don’t forget that the “ll” at the end makes a “y” sound, so it should sound something like “CA-LAY-YA”.

 Even if you get the pronunciation wrong, Calella de Palafrugell is without a doubt one of the most beautiful towns on the Costa Brava that still retains the charm of the days before the arrival of mass tourism, with its narrow streets and whitewashed houses with sloping tile roofs, typically decorated with colourful flowers.
 This old fishing village still has some fine examples of traditional two-storey fishermen’s houses with white facades, and although the types of dwellings today are diverse, ranging from single-family homes to apartment blocks, somehow Calella has never lost its soul to development.

-Located on a rocky coast scattered with sandy beaches with turquoise waters it has a beauty all its own.
-The beaches of the town include Platja Canadell and Platja del Port Malaspina with the old fishing sheds with their doors painted in bright colours where the mariners once kept their boats and tools.
+Located on a rocky coast, scattered with sandy beaches and turquoise waters, it has a beauty all its own.
+The beaches of the town include Platja Canadell and Platja del Port Malaspina, with the old fishing sheds and their doors painted in bright colours where the mariners once kept their boats and tools.

 Gastronomy